selimchiki/AppleWatchFaces/readme.md

 ## TODO:
+- fix warnings in IB
+- fix warnings in logs
-- add color picker
+- add color for minute hand ( and subclass color picker controller )
-- add shapes / textures for backgrounds ( so we can have things like vunyl record )
+- add shapes / textures for backgrounds ( so we can have things like vinyl record )
 - save / load current setting on watch
 - save load list of watch faces
 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG